 Because of the rise of IoT devices and Wireless Networks (WLAN), there is an emerging trend of attackers exploiting compromised wireless networks to infiltrate a system.
 To help mitigate such attacks, wireless network scanning tools test connections between different devices connected to the system and identify susceptible entry points.
 While using such security tools, organizations can simulate cyberattacks and devise techniques to deal with threats as they arrive.

 The Vulnerability Assessment (VA) approach follows a sequence of steps to provide administrators helpful insights on possible security threats.
 The steps typically involve:

-As the first step, the planning phase involves characterising system components by defining their risk and critical value.
+The planning phase involves characterizing system components by defining their risk and critical value as the first step.
 In this phase, software teams achieve details of the critical business factors that drive the organization’s security landscape, such as:

 - The Firm’s risk appetite

 - Migration practices and policies for all devices

 This step involves using automated vulnerability scanning tools or manual processes (such as penetration testing) to identify vulnerabilities within the entire tech stack.
 Scanning tools rely on security vulnerability databases and threat intelligence to point out unusual patterns in systems.
 This phase also relies on advanced analytics and security protocols to identify system weaknesses and susceptible entry points.